hirefire/hirefire-resource-ruby/README.md

 ## HireFire Integration Library for Ruby Applications

-This gem integrates Ruby applications with HireFire's autoscalers on Heroku.
-It reports app metrics so HireFire can scale web and worker processes based on Request Queue Time, Requests Per Minute, CPU Activity, Job Queue Latency, and Job Queue Size.
+This gem integrates Ruby applications running on [Heroku] with [HireFire]'s autoscalers.
+It collects HTTP, CPU, and job metrics so HireFire can scale web and worker processes based on Request Queue Time, Requests Per Minute, CPU Activity, Job Queue Latency, and Job Queue Size.

 **Supported runtimes:**